tritonJS826/masters-way/mw-server/apiAutogenerated/general/docs/DevAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiResetDbPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDevResetDbGetRequest struct via the builder pattern

 ### Return type